kshedden/case_studies/methods/survival.md

 f(t) = h(t)\exp(-H(t)).
 $$

-In many applications, the hazarad function has a very natural interpretation and in fact is easier to interpret than the survival function.
+In many applications, the hazard function has a very natural interpretation and in fact is easier to interpret than the survival function.
 A common consideration is whether the hazard function is increasing, decreasing, approximately constant, or has some other shape like a "U" ("bathtub") shape.

-In terms of parametric distributions, the exponential distribution has a constant hazard function, whereas thge Weibull distribution can have either an increasing or decreasing hazard function depending on the parameters.
+In terms of parametric distributions, the exponential distribution has a constant hazard function, whereas the Weibull distribution can have either an increasing or decreasing hazard function depending on its parameters.

-One common application of survival analysis is in the setting of failures of manufcatured products, e.g. how likely is it that your car will break down at a particular point in time?
-If the hazard function is constant, then the car is equally likely to break down on every day.
+One common application of survival analysis is in the setting of failures of manufactured products, e.g. how likely is it that your car will break down at a particular point in time?
+If the hazard function is constant, then the car is equally likely to break down on every day that you own it.
 If the hazard function is increasing, then as the car gets older it becomes more likely to break down.
 This could be due to the parts of the car wearing out and failing with use (e.g. due to material fatigue).